-Tahlia Skaines Wears Risq Lace Lingerie In New Instagram Post
+Tahlia Skaines Wears Risqué Lace Lingerie In New Instagram Post

-Tahlia Skaines teased her Instagram fans today with a new smoking-hot update.
+Tahlia Skaines teased her Instagram fans with a smoking-hot update today.
 In the most recent share, the Australian model showcased her incredibly toned physique in a scandalous bra-and-panty combo.

 The provocative snapshot showed the 22-year-old posing indoors.
 Longtime followers of the model know that she took the photo inside her favorite dressing room.
-It featured a closeup look of her body from her upper thighs up to her neck.
-She struck a seductive pose by popping her left hip to the side, legs apart.
-She placed her left hand on the side, while her other hand held the camera and took the selfie.
+The image featured a closeup look of her body from her upper thighs to her neck.
+She struck a seductive pose by popping one hip to the side, legs apart.
+She placed her left hand at her side, while her other hand held the camera and took the selfie.

 Tahlia flaunted her killer figure in a revealing lace bra and bright-colored undies.
-The brassiere, made of lace and satin materials, came from the well-known lingerie company Lounge Underwear.
+The brassiere, made of lace and a satiny material, came from the well-known lingerie company Lounge Underwear.
 It had a plunging neckline that displayed her voluptuous cleavage.
-The stretchable band along the back contained the signature Lounge logo.
+The stretchable band along the back contained the brand’s signature logo.

-She matched the bra with a skimpy pair of bottoms from a brand called Tweak.
-The inverted triangle fabric that covered her privates was purple, lined with black sides adorned with sparkly glitters.
-The waistband featured the brand’s logo.
-It boasted high leg cuts that helped accentuate her slender hips.
+She matched the bra with a skimpy pair of panties from a brand called Tweak.
+The inverted triangle fabric was pink and lined with black trim.
+The waistband featured the brand’s logo, and the piece boasted high leg cuts that helped accentuate her slender hips.
 The low-cut design highlighted her flat stomach and abs.
 The ensemble proved to be quite risqué, much to the delight of her fans.

-While not fully shown in the picture, Tahlia presumably tied her highlighted blond tresses in a bun.
+While not fully shown in the picture, Tahlia presumably pulled her highlighted blond tresses back.
 As seen in the shot, a few tendrils of hair grazed her shoulder.
 She accessorized with a gold choker-style necklace and nothing else.

 In the caption, Tahlia wrote something about her bottoms.
 She mentioned that the undergarment was comfortable to wear with a fun design.
 She also gave out a special discount code for her followers to use.
-The post was focused on her panties so she didn’t mention anything about her top.
+The post was focused on her panties so she didn’t mention anything about her bra.

 In less than a day of being published on her social media page, the new upload garnered more than 7,800 likes and over 90 comments.
 A lot of her avid admirers wrote compliments about her insanely fit body.
 Countless other followers were left speechless, opting instead to use emoji to express their thoughts.